jdabtieu/yan85-disassembler/README.md

 - Labels (and addresses) at the start of a line are ignored
 - Comments begin with a `;`
 - All jumps are absolute (e.g. `jne 0x51`)
-- To specify starting memory, put `.MEMORY` at the start of a line, followed by a space, followed by up to 256 hex bytes (e.g. `.MEMORY 0001afbdee`)
+- To specify starting memory, put `.MEMORY` at the start of a line, followed by a space, followed by up to 256 hex bytes (e.g. `.MEMORY 0001afbdee`).
+This is used in the debugger only.
+- All other directives (`.REGISTER, .FLAG, .SYSCALL, .INST, .ABI`) are in the format `.DIRECTIVE name value`.
+These are used in the assembler only.

 A sample assembly file is in [sample.asm](sample.asm)